daler/dotfiles/docs/nvim-plugins.rst

     terminal, or use :kbd:`a` or :kbd:`i` in the terminal to get back to insert mode.

+    Starting from 2026-05-07, when the terminal is not in insert mode, the terminal-specific cursorline will be a different color to help indicate the status.

 .. list-table::
     :header-rows: 1
     :align: left